Bacha bazi: U.S. military encounters with the practice

+In 2015, the New York Times, had reported that U.S. soldiers were instructed to ignore the sexual abuse of boys by Afghan allies, to maintain good relations with them, and how for a decade, the U.S. army were not properly trained in how to report allegations of child sexual abuse by American allies.

 The practice of bacha bazi prompted the United States Department of Defense to hire social scientist AnnaMaria Cardinalli to investigate the problem, as ISAF soldiers on patrol often passed older men walking hand-in-hand with young boys.
 Coalition soldiers often found that young Afghan men were trying to "touch and fondle them", which the soldiers did not understand.

-In December 2010, a cable made public by WikiLeaks revealed that foreign contractors from DynCorp had spent money on bacha bazi in northern Afghanistan.
-Afghan Interior Minister Mohammad Hanif Atmar requested that the U.S. military assume control over DynCorp training centres in response, but the U.S. embassy claimed that this was not "legally possible under the DynCorp contract".

-In 2011, an Afghan mother in the Konduz province reported that her 12-year-old son had been chained to a bed and raped for two weeks by an Afghan Local Police (ALP) commander named Abdul Rahman.
+In 2011, an Afghan mother in Kunduz Province reported that her 12-year-old son had been chained to a bed and raped for two weeks by an Afghan Local Police (ALP) commander named Abdul Rahman.
 When confronted, Rahman laughed and confessed.
 He was subsequently severely beaten by two U.S. Special Forces soldiers and thrown off the base.
 The soldiers were involuntarily separated from the military, but later reinstated after a lengthy legal case.
 As a direct result of this incident, legislation was created called the "Mandating America's Responsibility to Limit Abuse, Negligence and Depravity", or "Martland Act" named after Special Forces Sgt.
 1st Class Charles Martland.